-What is the Science Literacy Project?
+What is the STEM Literacy Project?

 The Science Literacy Project educates communities through an innovative, multi-layered approach that encourages positive changes in citizen behavior toward STEM literacy, marine debris prevention and environmental stewardship.
 In partnership with the Manatee County School District, Nature’s Academy provides experiential lessons, an outdoor field trip, take-home teaching tools, extension lessons, litter cleanups, and even a reusable water bottle to set students on the right track towards STEM and environmental literacy.

 According to the 2015 Florida Comprehensive Assessment Tests (FCAT), 55% of Manatee fifth graders are failing science.
-Nature’s Academy and Manatee County Schools seek to improve this statistic through our Science Literacy Project.
+Nature’s Academy and Manatee County Schools seek to improve this statistic through our STEM Literacy Project.
 In fact, studies show that 92% of students exposed to outdoor educational programs academically outperform peers from traditional classroom programs.

-Through our Science Literacy Project:
+Through our STEM Literacy Project:

 - We employ grants, donations and sponsorships to provide inquiry-driven, outdoor educational field trip programs to every 5th grade student in Manatee County, at no cost to them or their schools.